ehmadzubair/camera-monitor/README.md

 # Web Camera monitoring  #

-Capture web camera image using python scripts and send into server.
+Capture web camera image using python scripts and send into the server.

 ### What is this repository for? ###